 ✥ ✥ ✥

 The Sprint Goal often equates to the contents of the Sprint Backlog, in which case all Sprint Backlog Items contribute to the Sprint Goal.
 If the Sprint Backlog is completed, the Team will accomplish the Sprint Goal.
 But it is sometimes possible to complete the Sprint Goal (in some way) without completing all SBIs.
 This helps teams handle contingencies: If emergent impediments threaten the Team's delivery of the Sprint Backlog, the Team automatically resorts to the Sprint Goal as "Plan B" without expending long hours re-planning.
+So examples of the Sprint Goal include:

 The Sprint Goal should be visible to the team; for example, put it on the Scrum Board.